How to do survey research

 - A binary answer (e.g. yes/no or agree/disagree)

-- A scale (e.g. five points ranging from strongly agree to strongly disagree)
+- A scale (e.g. a Likert scale with five points ranging from strongly agree to strongly disagree)

 - A list of options with a single answer possible (e.g. age categories)